spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ecs.md

 ### Service-Linked IAM Roles

-In Spinnaker versions 1.19 and above, the Amazon ECS cloud provider requires service-linked roles for Amazon ECS and Application Auto Scaling.
+In Spinnaker versions 1.19 and later, the Amazon ECS cloud provider requires service-linked roles for Amazon ECS and Application Auto Scaling.
 To create the required service-linked roles, run the following commands.

 ```
 aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com